A Wave Of Exercise

 The

+and organizations involved in the Exercise US program throughout the years, as your support made the program a big hit.
 If you are new to the program this year, read on to learn more.
-To

-register, simply click the 'sign up' link at the top of the page.
+To register, simply click the 'sign up' link at the top of the page.

 Introduction